najeebullahii/Strategic-Oracle__Causal-AI-Decision-Engine/README.md

 **Why DoWhy:** Most causal inference libraries either require strong parametric assumptions or don't provide built-in validation.
 DoWhy combines graph-based identification with multiple estimation methods and — critically — a refutation framework that makes it possible to stress-test the finding systematically.

 ---
+## Pipeline

+1. Data Engineering — clean and encode the raw UCI dataset
+2. Causal Modeling — define the structural causal graph, estimate the ATE
+3. Refutation — stress-test the result with four independent DoWhy tests
+4. Strategic Simulation — translate the finding into an interactive ROI dashboard

+---
 ## Dashboard

 The Streamlit dashboard has four pages: